Can You Negotiate a Tax Lien Withdrawal?

 Negotiating a Tax Lien Withdrawal

 A federal tax lien withdrawal removes the Notice of Federal Tax Lien (NFTL) from the public records.
-You can request a tax lien withdrawal once you’ve paid off your tax debt or as part of
+You can request a tax lien withdrawal once you’ve paid off your tax debt or as part of your installment agreement negotiations.

 When to Ask for a Tax Lien Withdrawal